bojand/talks/fsto-2018-grpc/slides.md

 - HTTP2 is binary, instead of textual
 - is fully multiplexed, instead of ordered and blocking
-- multiple requests can be serviced at the same time in one connection
+- multiple requests can be serviced at the same time in one long-lived connection
-- one long lived connection
-- each message is an HTTP/2 request with its own headers
-- uses header compression to reduce overhead
+- allows streaming
 - allows servers to “push” responses proactively to clients

 - General appication framework allows for logging, security, monitoring, tracing via middleware and interceptors

 - gRPC core implementations in C++, Go and Java.
 All others based on C++ core.